North Sea-bred, European-campaigned.

 Pre-race window · Archetype-Conditions

-The North Sea reach-in-building-pressure is where AEROMAX does its work.
+The North Sea coastal circuit is where the AEROMAX power-efficiency lead does its work.

-The 2026 Belgian season runs the RORC Season Points programme and the North Sea coastal circuit as the domestic axis — Cervantes Trophy, Myth of Malham, Cowes-based RORC events — with continued European championship entries carrying the Belgian grand-prix layer into the Mediterranean through the summer.
+The 2026 Belgian season runs the RORC Season Points program and the North Sea coastal circuit as the domestic axis — Cervantes Trophy, Myth of Malham, Cowes-based RORC events — with continued European championship entries carrying the Belgian grand-prix layer into the Mediterranean through the summer.
 North Sea conditions are among the most demanding in European offshore racing: tidal currents, cold water, steep short seas, and the building pressure of Atlantic weather arriving from the west.
-AEROMAX's 28.1% density is the structural signature of a fleet that spends its hours reaching through that pattern, where power-efficient upwind drive with moderate displacement converts wind and seaway into speed without losing shape.
+AEROMAX leads the Belgian distribution at 28.6% (16 boats) — the power-efficiency hybrid with strong upwind drive and moderate displacement — with AEROBLADE and GRAVITYRUN level behind at 12.5% (7 boats each), the agility-and-momentum pairing that converts wind and seaway into speed across mixed pressure bands.
 The Fastnet biennial gap-year 2026 keeps the Belgian international focus on RORC season points and Copa del Rey rather than a single 600 nm offshore culmination.
+Small-sample caveat: 56 boats sits well below the 80-boat structural-signature floor, so each share rests on a narrow one- to two-boat margin.
 Pre-race speculation — actual conditions and crew execution will arbitrate.

 Nationality/Class/Designer Cluster